 Every year since Brady took the job, the team has been competitive and a contender.
 Pretty consistent results, huh?
 Imagine performing that well as a sales professional.
 What that would look like for you from a commission and career growth standpoint?

 Before we get to what you can do to improve your sales game, one last thing about Tom Brady.
 Did you know that Tom Brady may end up going down as one of the best quarterbacks of all time and he was not expected to be a good quarterback when scouted and entered into the NFL Draft?
-He was nowhere close to a top pick and if you have not seen it, this is a fascinating video on how there was a lack of respect for Tom Brady (see 8:41 in video) and how he consistently fought to over achieve and win.
+He was nowhere close to a top pick and if you have not seen it, this is a fascinating video on how there was a lack of respect for Tom Brady (see 8:41 in the video) and how he consistently fought to overachieve and win.

-In order to start to think about what we can take from Tom Brady and apply to the world of selling, let’s look at some of the things that help him to have consistent results and perform so well.
+In order to start to think about what we can take from Tom Brady and apply it to the world of selling, let’s look at some of the things that help him to have consistent results and perform so well.

 Level of Competitiveness

 If you have ever watched a game that Tom Brady played in, you will be able to easily see an individual that operates with a high level of competitiveness.
-Watch how he enters the game, his demeanor on the side lines, and how he acts and performs at the end of the game as he does everything he can to get the win, regardless of whether it is a playoff or regular season game.
+Watch how he enters the game, his demeanor on the sidelines, and how he acts and performs at the end of the game as he does everything he can to get the win, regardless of whether it is a playoff or regular season game.

-Stop to think about what your internal level of competiveness is.
+Stop to think about what your internal level of competitiveness is.
 Even though this is something more tied to your personality and how you live your life, there are some things you can do to increase your level of competitiveness and the fight that you put in to succeed and win.

 Confidence and Self-Belief

 If you watch the video that we shared, at 20:49 there is a mention of how Tom Brady stated his internal belief that he is going to win the starting job.
 There was no internal doubt.